Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 “B-ware” is buttoned up and uncomfortable.

-When approached, those wearing A-ware ask: “How can I be of help?”
+When approached, those wearing A-ware ask: “How can I help?”

 Those wearing B-ware ask: “What do you want?”